edgio-docs/edgio-docs/src/guides/v7/security/getting_started.md

 ### Identify Trends {/*identify-trends*/}

-Identify trends by reviewing the Threats dashboard's graph and detailed alert data.
+Identify trends by reviewing the **Threats** view of the Security dashboard.

-1. From the {{ PORTAL_LINK }}, click on the **AppOps** tab.
-2. Click **Open on my.edgecast.com** to load the **Security** page.
-3. From the **Security** page's navigation pane, click **Overview**.
+1. Navigate to the Security dashboard.

-3. Verify that the **Threats** tab is active.
+    {{ SECURITY_NAV }} **Dashboard**.
+Verify that the **Threats** tab is active.
-4. Review the graph at the top of the dashboard.
+2. Review the top graph.
 Check for an abnormally high number of detected threats.

 ### Analyze Individual Threats {/*analyze-individual-threats*/}

 Ensure that {{ PRODUCT_SECURITY }} is correctly identifying threats by viewing detailed information on detected threats.

-1. Click the <Image inline src="/images/v7/icons/event_log.png" alt="Event log icon" /> (event log) icon from the upper-right hand side of the window.
-2. Click on each alert to view detailed information on it.
+1. From the right-hand pane, filter threats by clicking on the desired rule message, URL, user agent, etc.

-    -   Pay special attention to the requested URL.
+    -   Scroll down to the `URL` section.
+Pay special attention to the requested URL(s).
 Verify that it is an illegitimate request.
-    -   If an alert was generated for a legitimate request, then review the **Rule Tags**, **Matched On**, and **Matched Value** fields to see why the request was flagged.
+    -   If an alert was generated for a legitimate request, expand the request from the `Log Events` section and then review the **Rule Tags**, **Matched On**, and **Matched Value** fields to see why the request was flagged.

         -   Check whether the web application may be changed to prevent this type of request from occurring.
         -   Our recommendation is that all of the following conditions be met before disabling a rule: